learnbyexample/cli-computing/Text_Processing.md

 * `diff -s report.log bkp/mar10/` no need to specify second filename if names are same
 * `diff -qr report/ bkp/mar10/report/` recursively compare files between report and bkp/mar10/report directories, filenames not matching are also specified in output
     * see [this link](https://stackoverflow.com/questions/6217628/diff-to-output-only-the-file-names) for detailed analysis and corner cases
-* `diff -r report/ bkp/mar10/report/ | grep -w 'diff'` useful trick to get only names of mismatching files (provided no mismatching lines contain the whole word diff)
+* `diff report/ bkp/mar10/report/ | grep -w '^diff'` useful trick to get only names of mismatching files (provided no mismatches contain the whole word diff at start of line)

 **Further Reading**